 Because you put that $1200 new computer on your credit card, it now turns into a $1400 computer.
 Do you like to throw money away?
 Didn’t think so.

 6. Plan and Analyze Every Purchase

 If there is a purchase to be made in the near future, you better believe that a frugal person has done the research for the best deal.
-They know which place to buy, when the best time to buy it will be, and how many discounts or coupons they can use to score the best price.
+They know where and when to buy.
+They also know how many discounts they can use to get the best price.

 7. Have Safeguards

 Don’t be fooled.
 You may think frugal people have no money because of the car they drive or the clothes they wear but most frugal people have multiple savings accounts.

 They may have small savings account for the immediate but small emergencies, a moderate emergency fund for a long-term crisis like a job loss or injury preventing them from working, and various cash-flow accounts for travel and Christmas are just some of the safeguards to have in place.